sql-code/sql-code/apps/studio/docs/troubleshooting/README.md

 ## PostgreSQL

-Please note that Beekeeper Studio only officially supports Postgres 9.3+, although older versions may mostly work.
+Please note that SQL Code only officially supports Postgres 9.3+, although older versions may mostly work.

 ### I get a `column does not exist` error, but the column does exist!